abdfaizaan/RTIAD-Workshop/RTAID/Labs/Lab-03.md

     ![A screenshot of a computer](../media/Lab-03/image5.png)

 2. There is additional streaming data for us to Ingest related to our e-commerce store.
 For this Eventstream though we will want to transform the data prior to loading it into the Eventhouse.
 Instead of going to the **"Real-Time"** we can create a new Eventstream directly from the workspace.
-From the **+ New** menu, create a new **Eventstream**.
+Click on **+ New Item** from the workspace page menu, search for 'Eventstream,' and create a new **Eventstream**.

     ![A screenshot of a computer](../media/Lab-03/image6.png)